About Jim Loomis

 I’ve been living in Hawaii for more than 50 years and during that time I’ve worked in public relations, was general manager of Honolulu’s minor league baseball team, was in charge of the Complaint Department for the City of Honolulu, and owned and ran an advertising agency that specialized in media for political campaigns.
 I sometimes write about what it’s like to live here because people are fascinated by this magnificent place.
-(I still am… even after half a century.)
-And, once in a while, when something outrageous happens in the world of government or politics, I’ll inflict my personal views on you.
-But mostly, it will be about trains and travel.

 Since leaving Honolulu and retiring to Maui, I’ve spent more time at my freelance writing, and much of that has been about rail travel.
 My articles and columns have appeared in publications such as the Dallas Morning News, the Columbus Dispatch, the Honolulu Star-Advertiser, and International Living and Family Motorcoach magazines.

 I’m the author of “All Aboard!
 The Complete North American Train Travel Guide ” (Chicago Review Press), which is now in its 4th edition.
 You’ll find it in bookstores and in electronic editions as well.
 It can be ordered online directly from Chicago Review Press, which I encourage you to do, although you’ll also find it at the usual giant online bookseller sites.